Giona2/Compiled-Coding-Language/docs/modules/tokenizer.md

 ```
 ___

-The `Declaration` token will then ask `StackMemory` to find that variable it just created and give back the index of said variable in the slot list representation
+The `Declaration` token will then ask `StackMemory` to find that variable it just created and give back the index/where it's stored in memory
 ___
 The final declaration would become...
 ```